Stochastic Galerkin Method and Hierarchical Preconditioning for PDE-constrained Optimization: Spectral analysis of the preconditioners

 To establish the spectral equivalences in this chain, we require several technical results.
-We begin with two auxiliary lemmas concerning matrix perturbations and congruence transformations, which will serve as building blocks for the main theorems.
+We state some auxiliary lemmas concerning matrix perturbations and congruence transformations, which will serve as building blocks for the main theorems.
+Their proofs are provided in Appendix~\ref{sec:appendix}.
+In what follows, we denote by $\sigma_{\min}(\cdot)$ and $\sigma_{\max}(\cdot)$ the smallest and largest singular values, respectively.

+\begin{lemma}[Spectral Equivalence via Error Bound] Let $A$ and $B$ be symmetric positive definite matrices.
+Define the error matrix $E = A - B$.
+If there exists a constant $0<\delta < 1$ such that for all non-zero vectors $\mathbf{v}$,